reading-hackspace/project-athena/README.md

 <li>Develop individual and shared electronic design skills</li>
 <li>Learn PCB design and build techniques with Kicad and external PCB manufacturers</li>
 <li>Improve surface mount and through hole soldering skills</li>
-<li>Familiarise with rLab electronics tools, equipment, and knowledge</li>
+<li>Familiarise members with rLab electronics tools, equipment, and knowledge</li>
 <li>Make a fun device</li>
 </ul>

 ## Design Specification
-Derived from the previous 555 Synth Punk build project
+Derived from the previous 555 Synth Punk construction project
 <ul>
 <li>design should be Microprocessor based rather than 555</li>
 <li>It should have a keyboard.
 This could be buttons, stylophone, touch sensor, or other.
 Probably single octave.</li>